shankhiremath/IIT-Madras-coursework/README.md

 # IITM_courses

-A repository for the code that was written for programming assignments for some of the courses at IIT Madras.
+A repository for some of the code that was written for programming assignments for some of the courses I took at IIT Madras during my undergraduate studies.